Skip to main content

 Why PowerPoint?

-This is an image of an eLearning game I have built as part of a training program for the company I work for.
-It is interactive, The game itself is run from one slide and the VBA tallies the scores and later adds these to a leaderboard.
+The image and video below show an eLearning game I developed as part of a training program for my company.
+The game is fully interactive, runs from a single slide, and uses VBA to tally scores and update a leaderboard.

 Comments